KTanAug21/fly.io-livewire-snippets/README.md

 5. Run the seeder `php artisan db:seed` or  `php artisan migrate:fresh --seed`
 5. Run `php artisan serve`
 6. Follow the Tailwind setup [here](https://tailwindcss.com/docs/guides/laravel) and Run `npm run dev`

+## Deploying through Fly.io
+1. Follow the deployment instructions [here](https://fly.io/docs/laravel/).
+2. You might run into "Mix manifest not found" error.
+If so, quickly remove `public/hot` from your `.gitignore` file

 ## Constitution
 1. This is a [Laravel](https://laravel.com/) project :)